HenrikJoreteg/human-javascript/ch05 - eventification.md

 api.on('nameChanged',  function (newName) { /* do something cool */ });
 ```

-This pattern makes it easy to expose functionality without needing any knowledge of the consuming code.
+This pattern makes it easy to expose functionality without needing overly specific knowledge about how it's going to be used.